GusMuche/homebridge-zipabox-platform/README.md

 Battery   | BatteryLevel  | ChargingState

 ### Clear the cache
-Homebridge try to relaunch cached accessories before add the other one specified inside the config.json file. ~~If some old accessories doesn't disappear, try to put this option to "true".
-If other parameter given, parameter will be forced to false.~~<br>
+Homebridge try to relaunch cached accessories before add the other one specified inside the config.json file.
+If some old accessories doesn't disappear, try to put option `reset` to `true`.
+If other parameter given, parameter will be forced to false.<br>
+If the problem is not solve, try to delete the file "cachedAccessories" inside folder "accessories" from homebridge installation.<br>
 If you reset the cache, you can loose all your room configuration and other topic inside iOS.<br>
-If the problem is not solve, try to delete the file "cachedAccessories" inside folder "accessories" from homebridge installation.<br>
 Additionally see Troubleshooting at the end of README.

 ### Window and Doors